MyAlexro/ImageConverter/README.md

 # Minimum requirements:
-- 300MB of free Ram
+- 250MB of ram
-- ~400Kb of free disk space
+- 400Kb of free disk space
 - .NET framework 4.6 or higher